monroeclinton/mwm/README.md

 # Configuring

-There are config.toml files in the `src` and `statusbar` directories that you can customize.
-This should eventually read from `~/.config` but right now it reads from the project directory.
+There are config toml files in the `src` and `statusbar` directories that you can customize.

+You can make a symlink to these files in `~/.config/mwm/`.

 # Screenshots